roniemartinez/dude/docs/advanced/13_selenium.md

 ## Required changes to your script in order to use Selenium

-Instead of Playwright's `ElementHandle` objects when using Playwright as parser, `WebElement` objects are passed to the decorated functions.
+Instead of Playwright's `ElementHandle` objects when using Playwright as parser backend, `WebElement` objects are passed to the decorated functions.

 === "Python"